raycekar/ppac/README.md

 # Installation (may post to the AUR):

+You will need gcc for compiling and at this time, you will need yay.

 1) git clone https://github.com/raycekar/ppac.git
 2) cd ppac
 3) gcc -g \*.c -o ppac